miladxandi/Simplist/README.md

 It\`s completely installed and ready for use.

-To define your own routes, got to this address:
+To define your own routes, go to this address:
 >Route/Setting/Routes.phtml

-There is just an array returner that returns the url as an array key and configurations as it\`s values.
+There is just an array returner that returns the url as an array key and configurations as its values.
 Every new route should exactly create from this template:
 ```
 '/Aboutus' => [